 7. Defending the Addict During It

 While attacking an addict during an intervention is not the right approach to take, defending an addict is almost as bad.
-There are some people who will stand up and start defending a loved one in the middle of an intervention, especially if an interventionist is involved.
+There are some people who will stand up and start defending a loved one in the middle of it, especially if an intervention specialist is involved.

 By doing this, you’ll be making an addict feel like their actions aren’t that bad.
 You’re also be enabling them to continue to do what they’ve been doing by making them think they don’t need to seek professional help.